-4.6 Objections to Land Use classification
+4.6 Objections to Land Use Classification

-If a ratepayer believes that a particular land use has been wrongly attributed by the Council to their land, then the ratepayer may object to that land use by writing to Council within 60 days of receiving the first notices of the current financial year or such longer period as the Council may allow.
+If a ratepayer believes that a particular land use has been wrongly attributed by the Council to their land, then the ratepayer may object to that land use by writing to Council within 60 days of receiving the first notices of the current financial year (or such longer period as the Council may allow).
 The objection must set out the basis for the objection and details of the land use that the ratepayer considers should be attributed to the land.
+The Land Use Objection Form is available on Council's website www.playford.sa.gov.au or by contacting Council on 8256 0333.

-Council may decide an objection as it sees fit and may request the Valuer-General to reassess the land use classification and, upon receiving the Valuer-General's recommendation, make a decision regarding the objection.
+Council may decide on an objection as it sees fit, may request the Valuer-General to reassess the land use classification and, upon receiving the Valuer-General's recommendation, make a decision regarding the objection.